batmac/ccat/README.md

     external APIs:
         chatgpt: ask OpenAI ChatGPT, X:<unlimited> max replied tokens, the optional second arg is the model (Requires a valid key in $OPENAI_API_KEY, optional custom endpoint in $OPENAI_BASE_URL.)
         claude: ask Anthropic Claude, X:<unlimited> max replied tokens, optional second arg is the model, optional third arg is the preprompt (needs a valid key in $ANTHROPIC_API_KEY)
+        googleai: googleai, X:gemini-1.5-flash is the model (Requires a valid key in $GOOGLE_API_KEY)
         huggingface: ask HuggingFace for simple tasks, optional args are model, max tokens, temperature (needs a valid key in $HUGGING_FACE_HUB_TOKEN, set HUGGING_FACE_ENDPOINT to use an Inference API endpoint)
         mistralai: ask MistralAI, X:<unlimited> max replied tokens, the optional second arg is the model (Requires a valid key in $MISTRAL_API_KEY)
         translate: translate to X:en or $TARGET_LANGUAGE with google translate (needs a valid key in $GOOGLE_API_KEY)